libvenus/SharedTaxi_RL_Environment/README.md

 	4. Move West  - 3
 	5. Pick-up passenger - 4
 	6. Drop-off passenger - 5

+Policy is an agent's strategy to accomplish a task.
+It defines how an agent would behave in a specific state, at a given time.
+It is a probability distribution over all actions given states.

 ## Code details
 The entire functionality is abstracted into the following Python modules: